 The setdictionaryvalue statement is also used to add a key/value pair to an existing dictionary.
 If we had a field or variable called ColorPalette, this code would place a single key/value pair in it and then add two more:

 local ColorPalette ColorPalette=initializedictionary("TextColor","red") setdictionaryvalue ColorPalette,"ButtonColor","blue","Background","white"

 Now ColorPalette contains three key/value pairs - TextColor/red, ButtonColor/blue and Background/white.
 You can change the value of each key/value pair individually at any time.
 This line of code will change the ButtonColor to green.

-In unusual situtaions you may need to modify a key/value pair by changing the key instead of the value – this can be done with the changedictionaryname statement.
+In unusual situations you may need to modify a key/value pair by changing the key instead of the value – this can be done with the changedictionaryname statement.
 This example changes the key of an entry in the mailingAddress example above:

 changedictionaryname mailingAddress,"Zip","Zip Code"